-user_name The name of the user in whose context the process runs, as follows:

-- For UNIX root user, the user_name is root. - For UNIX user other than the root user, the user_name is the user's login - For all users who are part of the Administrator group in Windows, the user_name is ALL ADMINS. - For Windows user, the user_name is either username@domain name Of username@machine name.
+- The name of the user in whose context the process runs, as follows: - For UNIX root user, the user name is root. - For UNIX user other than the root user, the user_name is the user's login .
+ID. - For all users who are part of the Administrator group in Windows, the user_name is ALL ADMINS. - For Windows user, the user_name is either username@domain name or username@machine name. - The month, day, and year on which NetBackup created the log file. mmddyy nnnnn The counter or the rotation number for the log file.
+When the counter exceeds the setting for number of log files, the oldest log file is deleted.

-mmddyy The month, day, and year on which NetBackup created the log file.
-The counter or the rotation number for the log file.
-When the counter exceeds nnnnn the setting for number of log files, the oldest log file is deleted.
-The MAX NUM LOGFILES configuration parameter sets the maximum number of a legacy log file per process.
+The MAX_NUM_LOGFILES configuration parameter sets the maximum number of a legacy log file per process.